 The tasty beef is complemented with flavorful white rice that has been cooked in sautéed onions and tomatoes to balance everything out perfectly.

 Serve it as a stew over rice or in other common variations like a filling for tacos, burritos or enchiladas.
 However you serve it, you’ll need a bit of fresh cilantro and lime to go with it.
 With its origins in Mexico, it’s perfect for serving at a Cinco de Mayo fiesta.
+If you are looking for another fun Mexican cuisine recipe check out how to make tacos dorados.

 With ancho chile peppers, adobo seasoning and tomatoes, this dish has more than a few staple ingredients that are common in Latin American cooking.
 For more similar dishes, you’ll want to try Spicy Chicken Tinga Tacos, a Peruvian Lamb Stew (Seco de Cordero), Jasmine Coconut Rice (Arroz con Coco), or our authentic Mexican Rice recipe.